-- (j) Penalty for Confidentiality Breaches.
-Any person, including an employee or official of the Department or another State agency or local government, who breaches the confidentiality of information obtained pursuant to this section is guilty of a Class 2 misdemeanor; however, any fine imposed for a violation under this subsection shall not exceed one thousand dollars (\$1,000). - (k) Reports of Falsified or Fraudulent Application Information to Law Enforcement Personnel.
-Nothing in this section shall be construed to prevent Department employees from notifying law enforcement personnel about falsified or fraudulent information submitted to the Department by any individual in support of an application for a registry identification card. - (l) Rules.
-Not later than 270 days after the effective date of this act, the North Carolina Medical Care Commission shall adopt rules to implement the provisions of this section.
+1 2 of the Department or another State agency or local government, who breaches the confidentiality 3 4 5

+- of information obtained pursuant to this section is guilty of a Class 1 misdemeanor; however, any fine imposed for a violation under this subsection shall not exceed one thousand dollars (\$1,000).(k) Reports of Falsified or Fraudulent Application Information to Law Enforcement Personnel. - Nothing in this section shall be construed to prevent Department employees from - notifying law enforcement personnel about falsified or fraudulent information submitted to the Department by any individual in support of an application for a registry identification card. - Rules.
+Not later than 270 days after the effective date of this act, the North Carolina (l)Medical Care Commission shall adopt rules to implement the provisions of this section.
 The rules shall establish requirements for the issuance of registry identification cards to qualified patients and designated caregivers, which shall include at least all of the following: - (1) The method of demonstrating written certification, as defined in G.S.
-90-113.114. - (2) The amount of the initial or renewal application fee, which shall not exceed fifty dollars (\$50.00) per application or renewal application. - (3) The name, address, and date of birth of the qualified patient. - (4) The name, address, and telephone number of the qualified patient's physician. - (5) The name, address, and date of birth of each of the qualified patient's designated caregivers, if any.
+90-113.114.